High-accuracy numerical models of Brownian thermal noise in thin mirror coatings: Results

 \subsection{Single-coating comparison}

-First, we consider the single-coating scenario investigated in \ccite{Lovelace:2017xyf} and demonstrate the superior performance of our new approach.
-We choose the parameters listed in \ccite{Lovelace:2017xyf}, Table 1 for a cylindrical mirror of radius $R=\SI{12.5}{\milli\metre}$ with a single $d=\SI{6.83}{\micro\metre}$ thin effective-isotropic \algaas{} coating.
-We simulate the scenario both with the \dealii{} approach employed in \ccite{Lovelace:2017xyf} and with our new approach with the \spectre{} code.
+First, we consider the single-coating scenario investigated in \ccite{Lovelace2017xyf} and demonstrate the superior performance of our new approach.
+We choose the parameters listed in \ccite{Lovelace2017xyf}, Table 1 for a cylindrical mirror of radius $R=\SI{12.5}{\milli\metre}$ with a single $d=\SI{6.83}{\micro\metre}$ thin effective-isotropic \algaas{} coating.
+We simulate the scenario both with the \dealii{} approach employed in \ccite{Lovelace2017xyf} and with our new approach with the \spectre{} code.

 \Cref{fig:comparison} presents the numerical precision and computational cost of both approaches.
 To assess the numerical precision we successively increase the resolution in both codes.
-In \spectre{} we increase the resolution by incrementing the number of grid points in all dimensions of all elements in the domain by one, and in \dealii{} we employ an adaptive mesh-refinement scheme~\cite{Lovelace:2017xyf}.
-We compute the error in the elastic potential energy relative to a high-resolution reference simulation.
-We use a reference configuration simulated in \spectre{} where we have split all elements in two along all three dimensions, relative to the highest-resolution configuration included in \cref{fig:comparison}.
+In \spectre{} we increase the resolution by incrementing the number of grid points in all dimensions of all elements in the domain by one, and in \dealii{} we employ an adaptive mesh-refinement scheme~\cite{Lovelace2017xyf}.
+We compute the error in the elastic potential energy relative to a high-resolution reference configuration simulated in \spectre{}, for which we have split all elements of the highest-resolution configuration included in \cref{fig:comparison} in half along all three dimensions (see also \cref{fig:domain}).
+Hence, the high-resolution reference configuration has $\sim 79$ grid points per dimension.

 We find that both codes converge to the same solution, but our new approach in \spectre{} achieves about four orders of magnitude higher accuracy than the \dealii{} approach using the same number of grid points.
 Furthermore, our new approach simulates this scenario with sub-percent error in only \SI{30}{\second} on \num{15} cores, for which the \dealii{} approach required multiple hours on \num{324} cores.
 Our new approach also achieves a fractional error below $10^{-5}$ in only half a core-hour, or two minutes of real time, which was prohibitively expensive with the \dealii{} approach.